ietf-teep/architecture/draft-ietf-teep-architecture.md

 and signed for it to be accepted by the SGX TEE.
 In SGX, for Case 2 and Case 3, the personalization data is normally loaded into the SGX enclave (the TA) after the TA has started.
-Although Case 1 is possible with SGX, there are no instances of this known to be in use at this time, since such a construction would required a special installation program and SGX TA to receive the encrypted binary, decrypt it, separate it into the three different elements, and then install all three.
-This installation is complex, because the Client App decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Client App; this assumes that the Client App binary includes the TA code also, otherwise there is a significant problem in getting the SGX encalve code (the TA) from the TEE, through the installer and into the Client App in a trusted fashion.
-Finally, the personalization data would need to be sent out of the TEE (encrypted in an SGX encalve-to-enclave manner) to the REE's installation app, which would pass this data to the installed Client App, which would in turn send this data to the SGX enclave (TA).
+Although Case 1 is possible with SGX, there are no instances of this known to be in use at this time, since such a construction would require a special installation program and SGX TA to receive the encrypted binary, decrypt it, separate it into the three different elements, and then install all three.
+This installation is complex, because the Client App decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Client App; this assumes that the Client App binary includes the TA code also, otherwise there is a significant problem in getting the SGX enclave code (the TA) from the TEE, through the installer and into the Client App in a trusted fashion.
+Finally, the personalization data would need to be sent out of the TEE (encrypted in an SGX enclave-to-enclave manner) to the REE's installation app, which would pass this data to the installed Client App, which would in turn send this data to the SGX enclave (TA).
 This complexity is due to the fact that each SGX enclave is separate and does not have direct communication to one another.